 - Security – WPA2 only

-- WPS – Disable, (Leaving WPS on is a huge security risk, the 6 digit code is easy to crack)
+- WPS – Disabled, (Leaving WPS on is a huge security risk, the 6 digit code is easy to crack)

-- Wireless key – A new strong, but easy to remember password for your wireless network
+- Wireless key – A new strong, but easy to remember the password for your wireless network

-I always recommend to use a dedicated access point and leave the built-in access point in the router off.
-Routers are always placed in a cabinet, basement or hallway.
+I always recommend to use a dedicated access point and leaving the built-in access point in the router off.
+Routers are always placed in a cabinet, basement, or hallway.
 Stuck a way where you don’t see them.
 But that is also the place where nobody comes and where the wireless network is the strongest.

 So what you want to do is bring the wireless network to the place where you use it, your living room.
 An access point can be placed on the ceiling or wall to give you the best wireless network cover in your house.
 Read more about it here.

 The default DNS servers that are supplied by your ISP are typically really slow.
 The DNS servers are important, because they translate a domain name, like google.com, to the correct IP Address of the servers from Google.

 So the faster the DNS server, the faster your internet connection will be.
 I always recommend using DNS Server from Cloudflare.
 These DNS servers are fast, secure, and respect your privacy (they don’t sell your data)